isvlabs/monolith-to-microservices/README.md

 We've supplied a CloudFormation template to deploy your application to AWS Elastic Beanstalk.
 It takes a few arguments, one of which is the S3 location to your application artifact.

-We will deploy this to Tomcat, and also build a MySQL database on the [Amazon Relational Database Service (RDS)](https://aws.amazon.com/rds/) for you.
+We will deploy the monolith to Tomcat, and also build a MySQL database on the [Amazon Relational Database Service (RDS)](https://aws.amazon.com/rds/) for you as part of the deployment.